thegeeklab/ansible-later/README.md

 ansible-later does **not** ensure that your role will work as expected.
 For deployment tests you can use other tools like [molecule](https://github.com/ansible/molecule).

-You can find the full documentation at [https://ansible-later.geekdocs.de](https://ansible-later.geekdocs.de/).

 ## Contributors

 Special thanks to all [contributors](https://github.com/thegeeklab/ansible-later/graphs/contributors).
 If you would like to contribute,